dhaasler/madcubapy/docs/source/operations/noise.rst

+.. _operations_maps_noise:

 Noise
 #####

+The :ref:`madcubapy.operations.maps.noise<operations_maps_noise>` module
-The :mod:`madcubapy.operations.maps.noise` module contains functions to help the user estimate and work with the noise of the data in FITS files.
+contains functions to help the user estimate and work with the noise of the data in FITS files.

 Measure noise
 =============